zblenlighten/power/Computer science.md

     - Reference counting
     - Tracing: Mark-and-sweep, Generational GC

-- Process & Thread
+- Process & Thread (task execution)
   - Inter process communication (IPC)
     - Remote procedure call (RPC)
+  - Concurrency
+    - Process (fork, exec, waitpid, IPC)
+    - I/O multiplexing
-  - Deadlock (concurrency)
+    - Multithreading
+    - Can be achieved via context-switching in a single core, and parallelism in a multi-core
+    - Deadlock: Mutual exclusion, Hold and wait or resource holding, No preemption, Circular wait

 - I/O
   - Blocking (vs: Non-blocking)：connection is blocked until there is some data to read or the data is fully written